dmjio/miso-presentation/README.md

 ---

-### Miso Dogma
-  - Keep the view pure
-    - `IO` in view violates separation of concerns
-    - Produces spaghetti code
-	- Kills isomorphic js

----

 ### Philosophy
  - Resist the urge for premature abstraction
   - Free Monad DSL for events, runs into the expression problem
   - If you don’t know if its needed, don’t use it
   - Consider dependency implications
   - Consider build problems / issues

+---

+### Philosophy
+  - Keep the view pure
+    - `IO` in view violates separation of concerns
+    - Produces spaghetti code
+	- Kills isomorphic js

 ---